 Your pelvic bones connect in the front to form the pubic bone and in the back to form your sacrum.
 Underneath, there’s a group of muscles called the Pelvic Floor that connect from the pubic bone all the way to the sit bones, tailbone and sacrum.
 This spans the saddle area that you sit on.
 Any pressure will create tension in these muscles.
 The Pelvic Floor muscles line the openings of the pelvis.
 Pain in this area likely means the Pelvic Floor muscles are really taut or strained.
 There could also be taut bands called trigger points that could create pain in this area and even refer pain into the sexual organs.

 What are Symptoms of Pelvic Floor Dysfunction?

 Tension in the Pelvic Floor can even affect your release of urine.
 You might notice you’re having urinary retention, a hard time releasing urine, or even constipation.
-You also might experience pain – often we hear that it feels like there’s a golf ball, or something foreign in the rectum.
-Other symptoms you might have include:

 Understanding and Treating Pelvic Floor Dysfunction